stephanGarland/intro-to-x/mysql/mysql-101.md

 Records: 0  Duplicates: 0  Warnings: 0
 ```

 First, we'll use `IGNORE INDEX` to direct SQL to ignore the index we just created.
 This query counts the duplicate name tuples.
-Since the `id` is being included, and `GROUPing` it would result in an empty set (as it's the PK, and thus guaranteed to be unique), `ANY VALUE` must be specified to let MySQL know that the result can be non-deterministic.
+Since the `id` is being included, and `GROUPing` it would result in an empty set (as it's the primary key, and thus guaranteed to be unique), `ANY VALUE` must be specified to let MySQL know that the result can be non-deterministic.
 Finally, `EXPLAIN ANALYZE` is being used to run the query, and explain what it's doing.
 This differs from `EXPLAIN`, which guesses at what would be done, but doesn't actually perform the query.
 Be careful using `EXPLAIN ANALYZE`, especially with destructive actions, since those queries will actually be performed!

 ```sql
 mysql>